 Read More: JESSE TYLER FERGUSON TALKS ABOUT PLAYING 40 CHARACTERS ON BROADWAY

 Dan Fogler, William Barfee

 Fogler’s star has only continued to rise since he made his Broadway debut as the magic-footed speller, and won the Tony for Best Featured Actor in a Musical.
 Since then, Fogler transitioned to the screen, making a splash in comedies like Balls of Fury and Take Me Home Tonight.
 He’s voiced characters in Kung Fu Panda and Horton Hears a Who! and appeared on multiple television series.
 But Fogler’s staying success has come with the recent offshoot of the Harry Potter franchise, the Fantastic Beasts film series.
-As lugubrious Jacob Kowalski in the magical prequel, Fogler played an American No-Maj with loads of heart and humor in Fantastic Beasts and Where to Find Them and is set to appear in future movies from the brand.
+As lugubrious Jacob Kowalski in the magical prequel, Fogler played an American No-Maj with loads of heart and humor in Fantastic Beasts and Where to Find Them, the new Fantastic Beasts: The Crimes of Grindewald, and is set to appear in future movies from the brand.

 Lisa Howard, Rona Lisa Peretti